 First Norfolk record in 2007.
 Successfully bred from capped mines found at two sights in Norfolk, both mines were on Viburnum opolus (Guelder Rose).
 The trees where the mines were found had been infested for some time!
 Mines are best searched for in early spring when no leaves are on the trees.
 The thickness of branch can vary from finger size to 30mm.
 Rob Dyke

 It has been suggested that the insect may be utilizing other related viburnum as a foodplant, such as honeysuckle, snowberry or elder and may also thrive on Dogwood.
 JC

-Pheromone attractants: ves Pheromone activity times: all day peak around 11am.
+Pheromone attractants: VES Pheromone activity times: all day peak around 11am. [available at ALS]

-Recent records from across VC28 west Norfolk in 2017/18 with the increased use of pheromone lures.
+Several records from across VC28 west Norfolk from 2017 with the increased use of pheromone lures.